MichelFR/MqDockerUp/README.md

 - `qos`: The MQTT Quality of Service level to use when publishing updates.
 - `retain`: Specifies whether or not to retain the latest update when publishing to the MQTT broker.

+Okay, here is just the part of the Environment Variables:

+## Environment Variables

+You can also use environment variables to override the values in the config file.
+The environment variables must have the same name as the config keys, but in uppercase and with underscores instead of dots.
+For example, to override the `mqtt.connectionUri` value, you can set the `MQTT_CONNECTIONURI` environment variable.
+Here is the list of environment variables that you can use:

+- `MAIN_INTERVAL`: The interval at which updates are checked and published to the MQTT broker.
+- `MQTT_HA_DISCOVERY`: Specifies whether or not to enable Home Assistant discovery.
+- `MQTT_CONNECTIONURI`: The URL of the MQTT broker to connect to.
+- `MQTT_TOPIC`: The MQTT topic to publish updates to.
+- `MQTT_CLIENTID`: The MQTT client ID to use when connecting to the broker.
+- `MQTT_USERNAME`: The username to use when connecting to the MQTT broker.
+- `MQTT_PASSWORD`: The password to use when connecting to the MQTT broker.
+- `MQTT_CONNECTTIMEOUT`: The maximum time, in seconds, to wait for a successful connection to the MQTT broker.
+- `MQTT_PROTOCOLVERSION`: The MQTT protocol version to use when connecting to the broker.
+- `MQTT_QOS`: The MQTT Quality of Service level to use when publishing updates.
+- `MQTT_RETAIN`: Specifies whether or not to retain the latest update when publishing to the MQTT broker.

 ## Contribute

 This project is open source and contributions are welcome.
 If you have any ideas or suggestions, please open an issue or a pull request.